Guardrails for AI Coding Agents

 Editor or IDE rules

-If you use Cursor or Continue, standardize your rules instead of letting every person improvise their own hidden setup.
+If you use Cursor, Cursor Automations, Windsurf, or Continue, standardize repo-visible rules instead of letting every person improvise hidden prompts and personal agent behavior.

 Approval Policies That Actually Work